Clusters of the viral pneumonia continue to balloon outside mainland China.

 There have been 13 confirmed cases of coronavirus in the UK.

-Some British passengers opted to stay on board the ship and four Britons who tested positive for coronavirus are being treated in hospital in Japan, including David and Sally Abel who documented their isolation and have now been diagnosed with pneumonia.
+Some British passengers opted to stay on board the ship and four Britons who tested positive for coronavirus are being treated in hospital in Japan, including David and Sally Abel who documented their isolation and

 A school in Cheshire announced it would be closing for the rest of the week after a group of students returned from a ski trip in the virus-affected areas.